-Seventeen years ago, The Independent described a British group as “one of the most admired media companies in the world”.
-It was a widely shared view of a business which had grown, in 50 years, from humble origins as a regional newspaper publisher to a £1bn turnover public company with fast-growth, vibrant operations in magazines, online information, exhibitions, and radio.
+Seventeen years ago, The Independent described a British business as “one of the most admired media companies in the world”.
+It was a widely shared view of a group which had grown, in 50 years, from humble origins as a regional newspaper publisher to a £1bn turnover public company with fast-growth, vibrant operations in magazines, online information, exhibitions, and radio.

 To investors, staff and competitors alike, EMAP had star quality.
 In the 1990s booming magazine market, it was Apple, Virgin, and Amazon rolled into one.
 Its long run of money-spinning new brands, touchy-feely, low-ego management, thousands of employee-shareholders, and down-at-heel offices defied those who said creative companies couldn’t hack it on the stock market.
 EMAP was hot, and was frightening its competitors to death.